-The main reason behind the symptoms of the keto flu is because of the sudden reduction in carbohydrate consumption.
+The main reason behind the symptoms of the keto flu is the sudden reduction in carbohydrate consumption.

 Eating foods that are high in carbohydrates results in water retention in the body.
 When on a keto diet, the lack of carbs may result in the excess loss of water in the body.
 You may experience higher urination frequency and as such, your body loses extra salt too.

-While these symptoms are not usually life-threatening and will eventually disappear, it can be disruptive to daily routines — especially if you need to work or be efficient and on the ball.
+While these symptoms are not usually life-threatening and will eventually disappear, they can be disruptive to daily routines — especially if you need to work or be efficient and on the ball.